VladYashin/RAG/README.md

 Before running the notebooks, ensure that you have the necessary environment variables configured as described in the notebooks.
 Don't forget to install packages from `requirements.txt`.

+## Work with Me

+If you are interested in:

+- Developing custom, production-ready RAG pipelines
+- Creating unique chatbot & assistant solutions
+- Integrating AI into various aspects of your business operations
+- Building prototypes or proofs of concept to validate your next groundbreaking idea

+🚩 Then go visit my [services page](https://iamvladyashin.com/services) and witness the magic happen.

+Feel free to reach out and share your story with me!
+I'm just an email away.

 ## Contributions and Issues

 Feel free to fork this repository, contribute changes, or submit issues.